Personalised & Memorial Guide

 Quick choice check

-• Choose a softer route when buying after a loss.
+- Choose a softer guide when buying after a loss.

 If you are choosing wording, keep it easy to read at a glance.
 Short names, dates, and one plain sentence usually age better than a long message.
 The aim is not to say everything at once, it is to choose the words that will still feel right later.